vsoch/vsoch.github.io/_posts/2019/2019-08-03-software-checklist.md

 ### The SVG

-I don't have great graphics software, but I actually pulled off generated the base svg using Inkscape.
+I don't have great graphics software, but I actually pulled off generating the base svg using Inkscape.
+I first tried generating it in a text editor, but getting the paths just right was really hard.
 For others that try this, may the force be with you!

 ### SVG Parameters